NethermindEth/el-node-spec/docs/docs/graft/demo.md

 ### Dashboard

-To backup dashboards int the Eigen Layer folder (all the ones created by graft) run the following command:
+To backup dashboards in the Eigen Layer folder (all the ones created by graft), run the following command:

 ```shell
 graft dashboard backup